 Are you new to hiking and trying to figure out what to pack for a day hike?
 Or an experienced hiker looking to upgrade your gear?
 In this article, we’ll…

-Maple Pass Trail Overview
+Maple Pass Trail Guide

+In this section, we’ll get into detail about each section of the Maple Pass Loop.
 The information below is based on hiking the Maple Pass Loop in the counterclockwise direction.

 trailhead up to heather pass